GoogleChrome/web.dev/src/site/content/en/blog/intrinsic-layout-overview/index.md

 - The container doesn't handle overflow gracefully

 In my experience, initially laying out a site extrinsicly is the easiest.
-Later, it becomes tedious to maintain or even becomes a problem for other folks on the team that aren't engineers.
+Later, it becomes tedious to maintain or even becomes a problem for other folks working on the site.
 Perhaps you or your team have felt one or more of these problems:

 1. Ever been in a CMS with an odd text length limit on a field?